A Geographic Approach Makes Orlando a Smart City

 How do governments benefit from a geographic approach?

 Government leaders take a geographic approach to shape priorities, policies, and engagement.
-Leveraging geographic information system (GIS) technology, they use maps, apps, analytics, and dashboards to manage issues such as equity, economic development, transit, land management, health, and safety.
+Leveraging enterprise-grade geographic information system (GIS) technology, they use maps, apps, analytics, and dashboards to manage issues such as equity, economic development, transit, land management, health, and safety.

 Build intelligent, resilient infrastructure